Lynn Forester de Rothschild: Politics

 Rothschild founded the day-long Conference of Inclusive Capitalism in London on May 27, 2014, with the aim of adjusting the capitalist system to work for more people, and included an opening address by Prince Charles and guest speaker Bill Clinton.
 The second conference took place in London on June 26, 2015.

 In 2006, she was appointed as a member of the UN Advisors Group on Inclusive Financial Services.
 She serves as chairman of the board for the American Patrons of the Tate Gallery, FAI, and the International Advisory Board of Columbia University School of Law.
 In addition, she serves as a Trustee of the ERANDA Foundation (a Rothschild family foundation), the Outward Bound Trust, the Alfred Herrhausen Society of International Dialogue of Deutsche Bank and the Global Commercial Microfinance Consortium Advisory Board of Deutsche Bank.
 She also sits on the board of the McCain Institute.

-She is a member of the Council on Foreign Relations (USA), Chatham House (UK), the Institute for Strategic Studies (UK), the International Advisory Council of Asia House (UK), and the Foreign Policy Association (USA).
+She is a member of the Council on Foreign Relations (USA), Chatham House (UK), the Institute for Strategic Studies (UK), the board of the Peterson Institute for International Economics, the board of the Alfred Herrhausen Society of International Dialogue of Deutsche Bank, the International Advisory Council of Asia House (UK), and the Foreign Policy Association (USA).

 Personal life

 Rothschild has been married three times.
 Her first marriage was to Alexander Hartley Platt of New Jersey, and took place at Brick Presbyterian Church on May 20, 1978.

 Her second husband was Andrew Stein (born March 4, 1945), a New York politician and son of multi-millionaire businessman Jerry Finkelstein.
-Stein is nine years older than Forester and was Manhattan Borough President at the time of their marriage on March 12, 1983 and together, had two children before their divorce a decade later in 1993.
+Stein was Manhattan Borough President at the time of their marriage on March 12, 1983.
+The couple had two sons before they divorced in 1993.